download

 And it is reminiscent of the Monaco weekend, when track conditions changed from pre-qualifying to the race, but to the advantage of the rivals.
 For Ferrari, in short, the important thing is not to take a beating in the last two unfavourable races, because at Monza, Indianapolis and Suzuka it traditionally boasts a good advantage.
 Between the rivals there will be the engine derby: BMW is ahead, Mercedes is paying for the lack of a good second driver, because David Coulthard, eleventh, is struggling to keep up with the Finn.
 And it is precisely this difference in performance that gives rise to a controversy.
 Michael Schumacher noted that a fortnight ago at Silverstone it was Coulthard who gave way to Raikkonen.

-"I do not intend to go into the subject of team orders (which are forbidden from this season, ed).
+"I do not intend to go into the subject of team orders [which are forbidden from this season, ndr].
 What bothers me is the difference in treatment in the media.
 If the same thing had happened to us, who knows how much criticism would have rained down on us".

-Third wheel is Renault.
+Renault is the third wheel.
 Bad luck permitting, Jarno Trulli promises:

 The French team provided him with a new engine, which had broken down in free practice.
 Fernando Alonso, on the other hand, has so far used the old one and may decide to keep it in order not to risk retirement.
-Bad news finally for Giancarlo Fisichella, in P17: only Jos Verstappen did worse than him, while Jacques Villeneuve (spin) and Nicolas Kiesa (failure) were unable to complete their laps.
-Justin Wilson had so far stood out for two firsts: he is the tallest driver in Formula 1 (192 centimetres) and the only one who finances himself by selling shares in himself (he raised $1.800.000).
-Otherwise, his first season in Formula 1 at the wheel of the Minardi was punctuated by last places and retirements.
+Bad news for Giancarlo Fisichella, in P17: only Jos Verstappen did worse than him, while Jacques Villeneuve (due to a spin) and Nicolas Kiesa (due to a failure) were unable to complete their laps.
+Justin Wilson had so far stood out for two records: he is the tallest driver in Formula 1 (192 centimetres) and the only one who finances himself by selling his shares (he raised $1.800.000).
+Beyond that, his first season in Formula 1 at the wheel of the Minardi was characterised by last places and retirements.
 But a driver's destiny changes quickly.
 The English driver replaced Antonio Pizzonia at Jaguar and his story changed: in pre-qualifying he set the seventh fastest time ahead of the Ferraris of Rubens Barrichello and Michael Schumacher.
 English, 25 years old on Thursday, Wilson had no size problems because the Jaguars are oversize, having to accommodate Mark Webber's 185 centimetres.

 "I spent the day learning new things, I have to believe more in the possibilities of my new single-seater".